Joe Biden on Kabul attack: 'We will make them pay' | DW | 27.08.2021

 In a televised speech on Thursday evening, US President Joe Biden said the military is in the process of developing "operational plans to strike IS leadership, assets and facilities."

-It comes aftertwin bombing attacks outside Kabul airport killed at least 13 US service members and 72 Afghan civilians.
+It comes after twin bombing attacks outside Kabul airport killed at least 13 US service members and 95 Afghan civilians.

 The death toll makes it one of the deadliest incidents for American troops for the entire 20-year war in Afghanistan.